rsveldema/dist_build/README.md

 To keep the headers up-to-date, the JobQueue manager keeps track of all changes using file-change notifications on windows and linux and uploads new versions on the fly.

+**Note that dist_build attempts to create a sandbox for includes in $HOME/dist_build.**
+All downloaded includes are copied there by the workers, complete with the path the include file came from.
+When compiling, the compiler's invocation is examined to change the include paths to point to the downloaded location in the sandbox.

 ## Security

 All connections between processes worker <--> jobqueue <--> dist_build is via HTTPS.